 The caliber of the teacher.

 Personalization / Feedback.

-The caliber of the teacher or tutor is obviously important as you want to be taught by someone who knows what they are talking about.
-I think it’s fair to say that Hans Zimmer is right up there at the top.
-He’s certainly one of the most successful and respected film composers of all time.
+The caliber of the teacher or tutor is important as you want to be taught by someone who knows what they are talking about.
+I think it’s fair to say that Hans Zimmer is at the top.
+He’s undoubtedly one of the most successful and respected film composers.

 His proven success makes him ideal to pass on his methods of how he did/does what he does.
 Comparing Hans to a tutor or teacher, Hans has them beat in terms of experience and methods that work.

 Hans covers a lot of why he does things which is fantastic for a learning mind to develop into its own, as opposed to learning someone else’s bad habits and not really understanding why they are doing it.
 Hans also likes to reinforce the idea of, “you’re not always right” and the need to accept that there are other ways of doing things, sometimes better ways.
 He shows how to keep an open mind, which is key for creativity.

 You can ask the same questions and get many different approaches to your problem, leaving you to craft your own solution.
 I think this is much more beneficial than having one person “tell” you how it should be done.